What is diabetes?

 In type 2 diabetes, the body doesn’t respond to insulin the way it should (a condition called insulin resistance)

 Until the 1990s, nearly all children with diabetes had type 1 diabetes.
 Now, because more children are obese, about one third of children newly diagnosed with diabetes have type 2 diabetes.
-Type 2 diabetes is more common among Native Americans, blacks, Hispanics, Asian Americans, and Pacific Islanders.
+Type 2 diabetes is more common among people who are Native American, Black, Hispanic, Asian American, and Pacific Islander.

 With type 1 diabetes, symptoms start suddenly, over several days or weeks.
 Your child may:

-If these symptoms aren’t diagnosed quickly, children can get a dangerous problem called diabetic ketoacidosis.
+If these symptoms aren’t diagnosed quickly, children can get a dangerous problem called diabetic ketoacidosis Diabetic Ketoacidosis Diabetes is a disease in which your blood sugar (glucose) levels are too high.
+Diabetic ketoacidosis is a serious complication of diabetes.
+It's often called DKA.
+With DKA, your blood sugar... read more .
 This happens when the body starts using fat instead of blood sugar for energy.
 In diabetic ketoacidosis, your child may:

 Diabetic ketoacidosis needs to be treated immediately in the emergency room.